Sumit-Si/Recipe-Finder-App/README.md

 ### License

-This project is open source and available under the MIT License.
+This project is provided for learning/demo purposes.

+---

+Made with ❤️ Sumit Tomar